Clipper Crew peer mentor program

-The Clipper Crew is a peer mentor/peer outreach program where mentors reach out to welcome new students.
-In addition to planning events and activities for the SPSCC community, the Clipper Crew keeps the Diversity, Equity & Inclusion Center open and maintains its positive and inclusive atmosphere.
+The Clipper Crew is a peer mentor and outreach program where mentors reach out to welcome new students, and plan events and activities for the SPSCC community.
+The Clipper Crew helps maintain a positive and inclusive atmosphere in the Diversity, Equity & Inclusion Center.